yannletouzey/yannletouzey/README.md

 I'm Yann.
 I am currently in web development and accessibility training at O'Clock.
-I have developed sites and applications for a few years, it is a passion that I learned in self -taught.
+I have developed sites and applications for a few years, it is a passion that I learned in self-taught.
 This training allows me to consolidate my knowledge as well as to learn new concepts.

 ### Languages and tools